becodeorg/free2code/0.GENERAL/Background.md

 ## The difference between the internet and the Web

+The Internet is the backbone of the Web, the technical infrastructure that makes the Web possible.
+At its most basic, the Internet is a network which allows computers to communicate all together, through various types of wires: phone lines, ethernet cables, WiFi, bluetooth...

-whereas the Internet is the infrastructure, the Web is a service built on top of the infrastructure.
+So, whereas the Internet is the infrastructure, the Web is a service built on top of the infrastructure.
 A service enabled by specific software called... **web servers** !
 When you visit a website using a browser, the browser acts as a "client", requesting the relevant content to the "web server".

 As mentioned on MDN's article ([How the Web works?](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/How_the_Web_works)) :